Welcome to Our ChatGPT Codex Review

 Marketing Claims: “The most advanced agentic coding model for professional software engineering”

 Actual Experience: It’s genuinely good at well-defined tasks like adding features, writing tests, and fixing bugs.
-But “advanced” doesn’t mean “autonomous.”
+The mid-task steering in GPT-5.3-Codex makes course correction much smoother.
+But “advanced” still doesn’t mean “autonomous.”
 You’re still reviewing every change.

-β Verdict: Powerful assistant, not a replacement.
-Expect to shift from “writing code” to “reviewing AI-generated code.”
+โ Verdict: Powerful collaborator, not a replacement.
+Expect to shift from “writing code” to “reviewing and steering AI-generated code.”

 directory, and you get a full-screen terminal UI.
 You can chat, share screenshots, and watch Codex edit files in

-2. Codex IDE Extension (VS Code, Cursor, Windsurf): Same capabilities, but with a graphical interface.
+3. Codex IDE Extension (VS Code, Cursor, Windsurf): Same capabilities, but with a graphical interface.
 You see diffs inline, approve changes with clicks instead of keystrokes, and stay in your familiar editing environment.
+Select GPT-5.3-Codex from the model selector in the composer.

-3. Codex Cloud (ChatGPT Web): Delegate tasks to run in isolated cloud sandboxes.
+4. Codex Cloud (ChatGPT Web): Delegate tasks to run in isolated cloud sandboxes.
 This is the “fire and forget” mode.
 Start 5 tasks, go to lunch, come back to review pull requests.
 Each task gets its own container with your repo pre-loaded.
+Front-end tasks now display screenshots of the UI for you to review without checking out the branch locally.

-The magic is that all three connect through your ChatGPT account, so your usage limits are shared and your context can flow between them.
+All four surfaces connect through your ChatGPT account.
 Start a task in the cloud, pull the changes down locally, continue iterating in the CLI.
+Your usage limits are shared across all surfaces.

 Getting Codex running is refreshingly simple compared to most developer tools.
-Here’s the actual process I went through:
+Here’s the actual process:

 Installation (2 minutes)